MarcoDVisser/aprof/README.md

 achives, or use the **devtools** package to install the current development version.

-aprof like the vast majority of my code has no other dependancies other than the base R installation.

 ```r
 ## devtools is required
 library(devtools)
 install_github("aprof", "MarcoDVisser")
 ```

+## Dependancies

+aprof like the vast majority of my code has no other dependancies other than the base R installation.